gsaltintas/CIL-CollaborativeFiltering/README.md

 </center>

 ## Paper &#128394;
 This is the implementation accompanying *Bayesian Optimization on Kernel-Trained Auto-Encoders for Collaborative Filtering*.
-The Overleaf link for our paper can be found [here](https://www.overleaf.com/project/62431cee5ebeafd813c104c3).

 ## Installation &#128295;